Five years after opening a new convention center, the Spokane Public Facilities District is readying plans to ask voters for a $65 million expansion.

 “I just think that the time is wrong,” said Spokane Mayor Mary Verner.
 “I wouldn’t say it would be too early if the economy were booming, but with all the other demands in the queue for the voters’ attention, I believe the PFD will need to wait.”

-City Councilwoman Nancy McLaughlin said recent failure of a property tax for the Mead School District indicates that early next year might be too soon to ask voters for a convention center expansion.
+City Councilwoman Nancy McLaughlin said recent failure of a property tax for the Mead School District indicates that early next year might be too soon to ask voters for a new convention center.

-Asked what she thought of pursuing a convention center addition in the next year, McLaughlin said: “Good luck.”
+Asked what she thought of pursuing a new convention center now, McLaughlin said: “Good luck.”

 District officials say moving forward next year would keep the district on a planned 10-year cycle for improvements.
 But they say they are willing to move a vote if other leaders believe the timing is bad.